Arksine/moonraker/docs/installation.md

         {"result": "8ce6ae5d354a4365812b83140ed62e4b"}

-### LMDB Database Backup and Restore
+### Database Backup and Restore

+Moonraker stores persistent data using an Sqlite database.
+By default the database file is located at `<data_folder>/database/moonraker-sql.db`.
+API Endpoints are available to backup and restore the database.
+All backups are stored at `<data_folder>/backup/database/<backup_name>` and restored from the same location.
+Database files may contain sensitive information, therefore they are not served by Moonraker.
+Another protocol such as SCP, SMB, etc is required to transfer a backup off of the host.

+Alternatively it is possible to perform a manual backup by copying the existing database file when the Moonraker service has been stopped.
+Restoration can be performed by stopping the Moonraker service and overwriting the existing database with the backup.

+#### LDMB Database (deprecated)

-Moonraker uses a [LMDB Database](http://www.lmdb.tech/doc/) for persistent storage of procedurally generated data.
+Previous versions of Moonraker used a [LMDB Database](http://www.lmdb.tech/doc/) for persistent storage of procedurally generated data.
 LMDB database files are platform dependent, and thus cannot be easily transferred between different machines.
 A file generated on a Raspberry Pi cannot be directly transferred to an x86 machine.
 Likewise, a file generated on a 32-bit version of Linux cannot be transferred to a 64-bit machine.

 Moonraker includes two scripts, `backup-database.sh` and `restore-database.sh` to help facilitate database backups and transfers.